Likhitha-tettu/DSA/README.md

-Backend implementation using Django using Django REST Framework
+Backend implementation using Django REST Framework Please refer to the code in Master branch